fugishimo/Mastermind/Thoughts.md

     - ***when building game logic make sure roundState is tracking properly before trying to implement it in formatting***
 - Created test file to make sure the formatting looks how I want
 - oops forgot to add in feedback after someone answers.
+- Whilst creating the tests for this file I realized I haven't tested the score function to make sure it works properly